ent/ent/doc/md/tutorial-todo-gql.md

 ![tutorial-todo-playground](https://entgo.io/assets/tutorial-gql-playground.png)

-If you're having troubles with getting the playground, go to [first section](#clone-the-code-optional) and clone the example repository.
+If you're having troubles with getting the playground to run, go to [first section](#clone-the-code-optional) and clone the example repository.

 ## Query Todos